alefesouza/blogapp/README.md

 More screenshots, including tablet version, on the directory for each app.

+Screenshots of the evolution of the app inside [./Screenshots/Evolution](./Screenshots/Evolution/).

 | Chrome | UWP |
 |-|-|
 | <img src="./Chrome/ZeldaComBr/Screenshots/1.webp"> | <img src="./UWP/ZeldaComBr/Screenshots/1.png"> |